ioccc-src/winner/tmp/README.md

 5. created_by:

-   The name of the program that creates this file, or null is the file an original file.
+   The name of the program that creates this file, or null if the file is an original file.

    NOTE: A null created_by value indicates that the file is part of the primary content.
 A non-null created_by value indicates